riczaman/notes-repo/docs/topics/jenkins.md

 Automation platform that lets you build, test, and deploy automations using pipelines.

-##Jenkins Infrastructure
+## Jenkins Infrastructure
 - Master Server = Controls the pipelines & schedules builds
 - Agents/Minions Servers = Run the builds

-###Jenkins Build Types
+### Jenkins Build Types
-`1.` Freestyle Builds - shell scripts that are run on servers based on specific events.
+1. Freestyle Builds - shell scripts that are run on servers based on specific events.
-`2.` Pipeline Builds - Use Jenkins files to define declaritively on how to deploy the build in different stages.
+2. Pipeline Builds - Use Jenkins files to define declaritively on how to deploy the build in different stages.

 ---

-##Jenkins GUI
+## Jenkins GUI
 - Manage Jenkins: This contains all of the settings that you need for your Jenins instance such as plugins, global settings, etc.
 - `System Configuration/Configure System`
 - `System Configuration/Manage Plugins`